Skip to Content

 1. Public Registry

 The registry is a public GitHub repository containing YAML definitions for all models, providers, and mappings.
-It serves as the canonical source of truth for the entire platform.
+It serves as the canonical source of truth.

 openmodels/ ├── models/ # Model definitions (e.g., deepseek-v3.yaml) ├── providers/ # Provider definitions (e.g., openai.yaml) ├── mappings/ # Model-to-provider mappings with pricing │ ├── openai/ │ ├── anthropic/ │ └── ... └── schemas/ # JSON Schema definitions for validation